 Bhutan Photography Tours

-On your search for photography trip to Asia.
-Bhutan Photography Tours or Photography Tour to Bhutan is the rite choice and one will come across photographic seductions and have abundant opportunities to photograph the Himalayan ice peaks, the virgin forests, the unique plants and flowers, the Dzongs (fortresses), the temples, the chorten (stupas), the prayer wheels and multicolored prayer flags, the farm houses, the yak or horse caravans, the hospitable Bhutanese people in their traditional clothes, and many more.
-Bhutan with its brilliant colors, compelling architecture, irresistible allure, and unique culture is definitely a place for photographers.
+For photography enthusiasts Asia is a fascinating destination, surrounded in mysteries and magnificence.
+Bhutan Photography Tours will take explorers to the hinterlands of this quaint Himalayan valley where one will come across ample photographic opportunities to capture the snow capped Himalayan peaks, its virgin forests, indigenous flora and fauna.
+Bhutanese life is a kaleidoscope of colors.
+The Dzongs (fortresses), the temples, the chorten (stupas), the prayer wheels and multicolored prayer flags, the farm houses, the yak or horse caravans, the hospitable Bhutanese people in their traditional clothes, and many more, will keep the tourists engaged.
+Bhutan with its brilliant colors, compelling architecture, irresistible allure, and unique culture is definitely a hot destination for Asia photography tours.

-Chaam or sacred masked dances are an integral part of Bhutanese festivals.
+A photo trip to Asia organized during the festive seasons is an icing on the cake.
+Chaam or the sacred masked dances are an integral part of Bhutanese festivals.
 Energetic dancers, wearing colorful wooden masks and stylized costumes under clear sky are a good opportunity for photographers.
 The mask dances come in various forms that offer opportunities to capture best scenes from various angles.
 Besides, one can photograph monks and laymen performing rituals and colorful ceremonial dances, with swirling costumes and elaborate head dresses that may include scarves, hats, gold crowns, and full head masks depicting animals.

 A few festivals include late-night rituals in the form of a mewang (fire blessing), where local people jump through a burning archway.
 Such scenes are uniquely Bhutanese and worth photographing.
 Festivals are supported and attended by the local people, who come attired in their finest clothing and jewelers.
 Mingling with the locals in joyous celebration and taking photographs during such moments is a rare opportunity.
 In general, the Bhutanese people have no objection to be photographed.